beere-lang/website/README.md

-# website
+# Beere website
-Beere Programming Language Official Website
+## About
+Releases when Beere release the first version